 Q: What's that relationship like for you?
 Terence said he created thisfor you.

 CHOW: He had this idea for four or five years already.
 He waited forso long to create this project because he needed to look for a studio that couldsupport his group of people and make our dreams come true.
 I've worked with Johnand Terence for many, many years, through many, many movies.
 I appreciate thathe gave me a lot of opportunity with his company and his colleagues.
 This is along relationship with them, you know, melodrama, comedy, action.
 When he toldme he had created some new project for me, I was so glad to do it because we'veknown each other for so long.

 Q: Must be nice in this business to have such a strong relationship.

 Q: Can you summarize what audiences can expect?

 CHOW: I think it's more than I can summarize, you know.

-this is very interesting movie.
+CHOW: It's a lot of different combinations together.
+I can say thatthis is very interesting movie.
 Everything you can name or think about, you cansee in this movie.